-This sad carcass is what my 1867 looks like.
-Veneer is delaminating, the finish is shot, however it is complete.
-The chassis just isn't installed for this photo.
+This is my 1867.
+The cabinet I got from Paul Turney May 2014 who just happened to have a better cabinet than what I had.
 Unfortunately, the beautiful Photochromatic dial is a disaster.
 It must be reproduced, but I have an idea of how to do that.
 It will just take time.

 More about the 1867 Triolian here

-For some reason, there were no Triolians for 1938.
-I thought perhaps they kept the 1867 available, but it does not show up in the listing of 1938 Sparton radios.
+For some reason, there were no new Triolians for 1938.
+It appears they kept the 1867 available as it shows up on a 1938 brochure

-There was a 15 tube model for 1938, but it was not a Triolian.
+There was a new 15 tube model for 1938, but it was not a Triolian.

-Sparks Withington Co. added some new features for 38 (Such as "Selectronne" automatic tuning), but by and large, the company was on a decline from 1938 forward.
-Radios became fewer and less fancy.
+Sparks Withington Co. added some new features for 38 (Such as "Selectronne" automatic tuning), but by and large, fancy radios were fewer from 1938 forward.
 The best Sparton radio after 1938 was a 12 tube model.

 I plan to restore each Sparton Triolian and document things here on this webpage.
 This won't happen overnight and may take years.
 So, come back often and see what is developing with "Project Triolian".